 16 March 2012

 The video installation 'fliozan' invites visitors to lose themselves in the fascinating network of German riverscapes.
-It took six years for Professor Dr. Harald Schleicher of the Academy of Arts at Johannes Gutenberg University Mainz (JGU) to complete this monumental project.
+It took six years for Professor Dr. Harald Schleicher of the Academy of Fine Arts at Johannes Gutenberg University Mainz (JGU) to complete this monumental project.
 It is now on display in Duisburg.

-- Zu Bild 'It took six years for Professor Dr. Harald Schleicher of the Academy of Arts at JGU to complete this monumental project. (photo: Harald Schleicher)'
+- Zu Bild 'It took six years for Professor Dr. Harald Schleicher of the Academy of Fine Arts at JGU to complete this monumental project. (photo: Harald Schleicher)'

 - Zu Bild 'The video installation 'fliozan' invites visitors to lose themselves in the fascinating network of German riverscapes. (photo: Harald Schleicher)'

-- Zu Bild 'For six years, the director of the Film Class at the Mainz Academy of Arts was on the road with his VW bus to create an extraordinary portrait of German rivers. (photo: Harald Schleicher)'
+- Zu Bild 'For six years, the director of the Film Class at the Mainz Academy of Fine Arts was on the road with his VW bus to create an extraordinary portrait of German rivers. (photo: Harald Schleicher)'

 We first see a turbulent alpine stream with water tumbling down between rocks.
 Gradually, the flow of water slows down, cities are revealed and bustling industrial landscapes pass by, again and again alternating with stretches of apparently unspoiled nature.
 Birds are heard to chirp briefly before the noise of the near omnipresent traffic again absorbs everything.
 The only thing that remains constant is the flow of the current until the river finally empties into the sea.